 It’s unlikely that your Amazon Echo has died completely.
 However, if your device still doesn’t work after trying our solutions, then you should use your warranty (if available) for its repair or replace it with a newer model!

-If these tips helped you, then you might like to read: How to turn off Amazon Fire TV stick, which details another common issue with Amazon brand products.
+If these tips helped you, then you might like to read: How to turn off Amazon Fire TV stick or How to solve the Amazon Echo Dot blue ring of death!, which both details other common issues with Amazon brand products.